jasonpvp/apotomo-datatable/README.md

-= Apotomo-Datatable
+# Apotomo-Datatable
-  (Soon to be) a Rails Gem for dead simple use of jQuery Datatables
+  (Soon to be) a Rails Gem for using of jQuery Datatables with extremely minimal configuration

   Built on the Apotomo widget gem

   Apotomo-Datatables may be rendered within a view (like a partial) or as javascipt for AJAX implementation

-== Usage
+## Usage

   The following exmaple demonstrates creating a datatable as a rendered widget (apotomo cell partial) from within a view, and using AJAX with two different methods for passing plugin options.

-=== Gemfile
+### Gemfile
     gem 'apotomo-datatables'
+    gem 'haml'

-=== items_controller.rb
+### items_controller.rb
     root << items_datatable=widget('apotomo/datatable',:items_datatable,
       :widget=>{},   #widget options
       :template=>{:footer=>true}, #template options